 What would it cost to update, or to knock down and build something better?

-I’d like to do the work myself.
+I'd like the to the work myself.
 Is this a project for a competent DIYer?

 ‘A building surveyor can help with the design and some of the structural elements, but for a more complicated project you may need a structural engineer to liaise with the design team.
 You may use an architect or an architectural technologist to lead your design.’